-Grants of a revenue nature are recognised in within the Statement of Financial Activities in the same period as the related expenditure.
+Grants of a revenue nature are recognised in "other operating income" within profit or loss in the same period as the related expenditure.
 This includes the Government Coronavirus Retention Scheme ("Furlough").
 The entity has not directly benefited from any other forms of government assistance.